Smoked Ham

 Why I love this recipe

 • Failproof.
-Cooking ham in a smoker may sound challenging, but even beginner home cooks will have an easy time mastering this recipe.
+Cooking ham in a smoker may sound challenging, but even beginner home cooks will have an easy time mastering my recipe.

 • Stress-free holiday meal.
-While the ham does its thing in the smoker, my oven is free to cook the spatchcock turkey and sweet potato casserole for my holiday spread.
+While the ham does its thing in the smoker, my oven is free to cook our other main holiday dishes.

 • Versatile.
 Make this ham the star of your holiday meal or slice it up and use it for sandwiches, salads, or appetizers!
-It’s a fun alternative to a classic pork butt roast.
+It’s a fun alternative to my classic pork butt roast.

 Ingredients needed

 • Ham.
 I used a cooked boneless ham, but you can also use a fully-cooked bone-in ham for extra flavor.
-Either way, look for one with minimal added sugar and flavorings.
+Either way, look for one with minimal added sugar and flavorings (I highly recommend a butcher over a grocery store for this).

 • Dry rub.
-The simple ham dry rub is made with equal parts paprika, sugar, salt, and black pepper.
+My simple ham dry rub is made with equal parts paprika, sugar, salt, and black pepper.

 • Basting sauce.
 I used chicken stock as the base of the ham basting sauce.
-From there, pineapple juice, vegetable oil, and mustard give it a robust and tangy flavor and caramelized crust.
+From there, pineapple juice, olive oil, and mustard give it a robust and tangy flavor and caramelized crust.

 • Finishing glaze.
-I love to glaze smoked ham with a mix of honey, pineapple juice, and mustard.
+I love to glaze smoked ham with a mix of honey, pineapple juice, and mustard (aka my 3 ingredient ham glaze!).
 Feel free to swap the honey for maple syrup if you want.

 How to smoke a ham